Carlonem/Entity-Editor/README.md

 # Entity Editor - EE

+**Preliminary Testing Notice**

+If you are viewing this repository by any chance, please do not share it publicly yet.
+This project is currently set up for preliminary testing and is not ready for public release.
+However, since you are here, feel free to explore and make yourself at home!

+**Testing Phase**

+  This repository is in its early stages and undergoing active development and testing.
+Features and functionality are subject to change.

+**Feedback Welcome**

+  While the project is not ready for widespread sharing, we welcome any feedback you may have.
+Your insights can help improve the project during this critical phase.

+Thank you for your understanding and cooperation!

 ## Entity Editor for Phaser

 This project is an entity editor built using Phaser.
 It provides a flexible interface to create and manage entities within a canvas.
 Below are the main functionalities and features of the project.